Flow-CS196/Flow-CS196.github.io/README.md

   If you press backspace while dragging a box, you will delete it.
 If you just want to remove connections you have made between boxes, right-click on the white circles that the connection lines start from or end at.

+Printing Text to the Console

+  There are predefined functions you can use to manipulate the text on the console.
+These are:
+    write(arg) -> Prints the string representation of arg writeln(arg) -> Prints the string representation of arg and a newline clean() -> Cleans the console

+Delaying

+  If you want to introduce delays in your flowchart, you can do so with the sleep(arg) function, where arg is the duration of the delay in milliseconds.

 Things You Shouldn't Do

   Do not use the "$" or "this" as a variable.